 Almonds are subject to desiccation, especially the buds, and should be protected from the wind and drying out.
-Use diluted white water-based latex paint and paint the tree to protect it from heat and sun damage.
+Use a spiral tree guard to protect it from heat and sun damage.

 Check out our Fruit Tree Harvest Chart to plan for successive harvests.